HOME-LIFE

 OATS

-Oats will last up to 3 years if you transfer them from their cardboard box to an airtight container.
+For long-term storage, they can last up to 25 years under optimal storage conditions!
 If you live in a humid area, add silica gel packets or oxygen absorbers to your containers to prevent mold issues.

 QUINOA